 The Q-Park EV charging programme is all about realising an EV charging infrastructure in our car parks.
 The programme has three focus area:

-- commercial demand;
+- I commercial demand;

-- national legislation;
+- I national legislation;

-- l local requirements.
+- I local requirements.

 We intend to increase the number of publicly accessible EV charging points in our portfolio as it supports our overarching growth strategy, generates additional revenue and enables sustainable mobility choices.